 A smaller number of pupils annually secure places at local grammar schools or independent senior schools, such as The King's School or The Queen's School in Chester.
 The school supports these transitions through familiarisation with entrance requirements, though its primary focus remains the broad National Curriculum.

 Securing a place at Bickerton Holy Trinity can be challenging due to its popularity and limited capacity.
-In the 2024 entry cycle, the school was oversubscribed, receiving 24 applications for just 7 available offers.
+In the admissions snapshot used for this review, the school was oversubscribed, receiving 24 applications for just 7 available offers.
 This results in 3.43 applications per place, meaning there were more than three applications for every place.

 Admissions are coordinated by Cheshire East Council.
 Priority is given to looked-after children, siblings, and those living within the designated catchment area.
 Because the school is a Voluntary Controlled school, its admissions policy also accounts for its religious character, though it serves the whole local community regardless of faith.
 Parents should use the FindMySchoolMap Search to check their precise location relative to the school’s priority area.